lamps-wg/cms-kyber/draft-ietf-lamps-cms-kyber.md

     date: 2016
 --- abstract

 The Module-Lattice-based Key-Encapsulation Mechanism (ML-KEM) algorithm is a one-pass (store-and-forward) cryptographic mechanism for an originator to securely send keying material to a recipient using the recipient's ML-KEM public key.
-Three parameters sets for the ML-KEM algorithm are specified by NIST in {{FIPS203-ipd}} \[EDNOTE: Change to {{FIPS203}} when it is published\].
+Three parameters sets for the ML-KEM algorithm are specified by NIST in {{FIPS203}}.
 In order of increasing security strength (and decreasing performance), these parameter sets are ML-KEM-512, ML-KEM-768, and ML-KEM-1024.
-This document specifies the conventions for using ML-KEM with the Cryptographic Message Syntax (CMS) using KEMRecipientInfo as specified in {{!I-D.ietf-lamps-cms-kemri}}.
+This document specifies the conventions for using ML-KEM with the Cryptographic Message Syntax (CMS) using KEMRecipientInfo as specified in {{!RFC9629}}.

 <!-- End of Abstract -->